eclipsesource/tabris-plugin-barcode-scanner/README.md

 | DataMatrix         | `dataMatrix`      | ✓     | ✓       |
 | Codabar            | `codabar`         |       | ✓       |

+## General usage

+The BarcodeScannerView can be embedded into the Tabris view hierarchy like any other view.
+Once embedded it show a blank screen until the [`start()`](#startformats) method has been called.
+At that point the device camera is show in the views bounds and barcode detection is enabled.
+The [`detect`](#detect) event will fire once a barcode is detected in the camera.
+The callback might fire multiple times for the same barcode.
+Barcode scanning continues until [`stop()`](#stop) is called.
+At that time the camera is deactivated.
+It is recommended to stop barcode detection when not needed as it draws considerable power.

 ## Example

 The following snippet shows how the `tabris-plugin-barcode-scanner` plugin can be used in a Tabris.js app: